Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/tabs-groups-controlgroups.md

 See the [Resizing and Variants](resizing.md) topic for more details on how groups impact resizing and how to configure a **Group Overflow** menu.

-See the [Layout Modes and Density](layout-and-density.md) topic for more details on `Simplified` modde.
+See the [Layout Modes and Density](layout-and-density.md) topic for more details on `Simplified` mode.

 ### Label